monatemedia/docker-engine-on-linux/README.md

 winget install --id GitHub.cli
 ```

+> [!NOTE]
-The Windows installer modifies your PATH.
+> The Windows installer modifies your PATH.
 When using Windows Terminal, you will need to open a new window for the changes to take effect.
 (Simply opening a new tab will not be sufficient.)

 On Mac, you can install with Homebrew: